-There are many ways to draw data from a Kanban solution, but the Cumulative Flow Diagram is the overall best way to track progress and estimate process health.
+A Cumulative Flow Diagram is a visual metric used in Kanban to analyze the stability of the workflow.
+Though there are many ways to draw data from a Kanban solution, the CFD, sometimes referred to as the burn-up chart, is the overall best way to track progress and estimate process health, quickly and effortlessly.

 A CFD layout

-- 1 – Customer ready request (green),
+- Customer ready request (green),

-- 2 – Requirements drawn (dark blue),
+- Requirements drawn (dark blue),

-- 3 – Development and testing done (yellow),
+- Development and testing done (yellow),

-- 4 – Request delivered to the customer (pink).
+- Request delivered to the customer (pink).

 Use a Cumulative Flow Diagram to predict the future